Recruitment

 • Probation

 These Recruitment and Selection Policy and the Training Presentation will guide you in the use of the template documents detailed below.
-If you have any questions, please contact the HR Advisor Simone Smith.
+If you have any questions, please contact the HR Manager Simone Smith.

 Employment status